 Laurence Olivier was and still remains one of the most prominent English actors of the mid-1900s, with countless films, plays, and television shows under his belt.
 He received four Academy Awards, two BAFTAs, five Emmy Awards, and three Golden Globe Awards—his first Oscar win being for playing the titular role in Shakespeare’s “Hamlet” (1948).
 The year before, he received the honor of a knighthood from the British crown.

 Broderick Crawford’s portrayal of Willie Stark—an insecure villain loosely modeled after Louisiana politician Huey Long—in “All The King’s Men” was not only Oscar-worthy, but was essentially the actor’s breakout role, having played mostly supporting roles in relatively unknown films.

 - Movie: “Cyrano de Bergerac”

 José Ferrer was the first Hispanic—let alone Puerto Rican—actor to win an Academy Award.
-In 1947, Ferrer won a Tony Award for the same role, Cyrano in "Cyrano de Bergerac."
-In 1953, he reprised the role at the New York City Center and then one more time the 1964 French film "Cyrano et d'Artagnan."
+In 1947, Ferrer won a Tony Award for the same role, as Cyrano in “Cyrano de Bergerac.”
+In 1953, he reprised the role at the New York City Center and then once again in the 1964 French film “Cyrano et d’Artagnan.”
 He was the first actor to receive the National Medal of Arts from Ronald Reagan in 1985.

 1951: Humphrey Bogart